oracle-quickstart/oci-sap/README.md

     cd oci-sap-dev
     ls

-## Deploy
+## Deploy on single-AD
-Pick a module and `cd` into the directory containing it.
+Pick single-ad deployment typing `cd single-ad`.
 You can deploy with the following Terraform commands:

     terraform init
     terraform plan